-Can cats get constipation?
+Can cats become constipated?

 Cats typically poop every 24 to 36 hours.
 If your cat poops less frequently, strains during bowel movements, or doesn't leave feces in the litter box, they might be constipated.